StettenFessler/BestCamps/README.md

 ## About

-BestCamps is a full stack Node.js web application developed for my final project of a full stack web development Udemy course I completed algonside attending college courses full time.
+BestCamps is a full stack Node.js web application developed for my final project of a full stack web development Udemy course I completed alongside attending college courses full time.
 Users can upload campgrounds, leave reviews on campgrounds, and view campground locations on a cluster map.
 View BestCamps in action [here](https://calm-badlands-34320.herokuapp.com)!

 ## Features